Scam: Vulnerability factors

-Accomplices, also known as shills, help manipulate the mark into accepting the perpetrator's plan.
-In a traditional confidence trick, the mark is led to believe that he will be able to win money or receive some benefits by doing some task.
-The accomplices may pretend to be strangers who have benefited from performing similar tasks in the past.

 Online fraud

 Fraud has rapidly adapted to the Internet.
-The Internet Crime Complaint Center (IC3) of the FBI received 847,376 reports in 2021 with a reported loss of money of $ 6.9 billion in the US alone.
-The Global Anti Scam Alliance annual Global State of Scam Report, stated that globally $ 47.8 billion was lost and the number of reported scams increased from 139 million in 2019 to 266 million in 2020.
+The Internet Crime Complaint Center (IC3) of the FBI received 847,376 reports in 2021 with a reported loss of money of $6.9 billion in the US alone.
+The Global Anti Scam Alliance annual Global State of Scam Report, stated that globally $47.8 billion was lost and the number of reported scams increased from 139 million in 2019 to 266 million in 2020.